KishoreKammela/JobBoardly/docs/employer-features.md

 - **Team Management**: For Company Admins to invite and manage recruiter accounts (currently admin task).
 - **Clearer guidance for recruiters** whose company account is suspended or deleted.
 - **Enhanced candidate search analytics**: Insights on search effectiveness.
+- **Extensive AI-powered enhancements** are planned, including AI Recruiter Assistant and Smart Job Description Optimizer.
+See `docs/ai-roadmap.md` for the full AI vision.

 ---